 The tree of Life.

-Family and household.
+Family and everyday life.

-Heavenly luminaries.
+Heavenly bodies.

 Final lesson.